stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 - Differentiate between polar and cartesian coordinates.
 - Use sin and cos to convert between polar and cartesian coordinates.
 - Draw waves of varying complexity using sin within a p5js sketch.
-- Combine knowledge of angular momentum with trigonometry to model pendulums in p5js.
-- Add Hooke’s law to model systems of springs.

 ## Textbook Chapter